FuriousGeorge19/never_search_alone/Never_Search_Alone_Outline.md

 * Do not skip negotiating the budget, resources and support you will need to succeed in your new role
 * This makes your more likely to succeed in the new role and give you a leg up on getting promoted
 * It also impresses your prospective employer that you’re invested enough to think about all the required elements of the job
-* People are scared to ask.They shouldn’t be.
+* People are scared to ask.
+They shouldn’t be.
 * They have a bunch of items in this chapter that could constitute support: mentorship from the CEO, board prep coaching, education, funding for a team or project, executive coaching, getting your on boards of directors
 * 17% of people who ask don’t get what they want, in terms of compensation
 * He says, though they often get much of what they ask for